Norfolk Southern train got alarm before Pennsylvania derailment -NTSB

 The derailment of nine train cars was about 20 miles (32 km)from the site of a Feb.
-3 incident in East Palestine, Ohio, Norfolk Southern-operated in which cars carrying toxic vinyl chloride and other hazardous chemicals spilled and caught fire.
+3 incident in East Palestine, Ohio, in which Norfolk Southern-operated train cars carrying toxic vinyl chloride and other hazardous chemicals spilled and caught fire.

 The railroad said Thursday there were no reported injuries or hazardous material concerns in the Pennsylvania derailment.
 The NTSB said preliminary information indicates the train received an alarm "from a wayside defect detector, or hot bearing detector, several miles before the train derailed."